GA

 The University of West Georgia offers an undergraduate certificate in forensic sciences that uses lectures, fieldwork, and lab to prepare students for careers in biology, anthropology, chemistry, or criminology, with a focus on forensic applications.
 This 16 to 17-credit program includes courses such as forensic anthropology; human osteology; entomology; drug abuse; criminal investigations; field methods in physical anthropology or archaeological field research; and modern forensic science.

-The university also offers a 120-credit bachelor of science degree in criminal justice with courses in criminal law; criminal procedure; criminology; corrections; criminal justice research methodology; and ethical issues in criminal justice.
+The university also offers an online 120-credit bachelor of science degree in criminal justice with courses in criminal law; criminal procedure; criminology; corrections; criminal justice research methodology; and ethical issues in criminal justice.

 • Location: Carrollton, GA